podium-lib/labs/packages/fastify-podlet-server/README.md

 Error handling has been added to enable developers to control application errors.
 If you throw an ordinary error from app.setContentState or app.setFallbackState this will result in the route serving a http 500 Internal Server error.
 You can control which http errors the server should respond with by throwing a [http-errors](https://www.npmjs.com/package/http-errors) error.
-In addition, an errors object with convenience methods has been added to make throwing different kinds of http errors more streamlined
+In addition, an errors object with http-errors convenience methods has been added to make throwing different kinds of http errors more streamlined
 See [http-errors](https://www.npmjs.com/package/http-errors) for available methods.

 Example